neararabic/near-hello-world-as/README.md

 This repo is a simple example for a smart contract built for [NEAR Protocol](https://near.org).
 It uses AssemblyScript programming language.

-The contract contains only one function `sayHello` that returns the string "hello from blockchain world!"
+The contract contains only one function `sayHello` that returns the string "hello from the blockchain world!"

 ## Usage